raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 ### preamble: unfolds and folds

 [Anamorphisms][anamorphism] are functions that map from some object to a more complex structure containing the type of the object.
 For example, mapping from an integer to a list of integers.

-Here's such an anamorphism:
+Here's an anamorphism:

 ```javascript
 function oneTo(n) {